-6 DATA AND PARAMETERS
+5 DATA AND PARAMETERS

-6.1 Data and Parameters Available at Validation
+5.1 Data and Parameters Available at Validation

-Data / Parameter A BSL,i,t or A i,t
+Data / Parameter $A{BSL,i,t}$ or $A{i,t}$

 Data unit ha

 Description Area of baseline stratum i in year t

 Equations 1-3, 5, 15-18 or 14

 Source of data Own assessment

 Value applied N/A

-Justification of choice of data or description of Delineation of strata is preferably done using a Geographical Information System (GIS), which allows for integrating data from

-measurement methods and procedures applied different sources (including GPS coordinates and remote sensing data).
+Justification of choice of data or description of measurement methods and procedures applied Delineation of strata is preferably done using a Geographical Information System (GIS), which allows for integrating data from different sources (including GPS coordinates and remote sensing data).
 Applied techniques must follow international standards of application or local standards as laid out in pertinent scientific literature or handbooks.
-The area of peat burnt ( Apeatburn-WPS,i,t for the project scenario from Module M-PEAT and Apeatburn-BSL,i,t for the baseline scenario from Module BL-PEAT ) and area of peatland (not open water, not burnt) ( Apeatsoil-WPS,i,t for the project scenario from Module M-PEAT and Apeatsoil-WPS,i,t for the project scenario from Module BL-PEAT ) determine the difference between the remaining carbon stock in the project scenario and baseline scenarios after 100 years.
-In the procedures in Section 5.4 these areas are together referred to as AWPS,i,t and ABSL,i,t .
-Purpose of Data Calculation of baseline emissions Comments In Equations 1-3, 5, 15-18, the area for A BSL,i,t100 must be used
+The area of peat burnt ($A{peatburn-WPS,i,t}$ for the project scenario from Module M-PEAT and $A{peatburn-BSL,i,t}$ for the baseline scenario from Module BL-PEAT) and area of peatland (not open water, not burnt) ($A{peatsoil-WPS,i,t}$ for the project scenario from Module BL-PEAT) determine the difference between the remaining carbon stock in the project scenario and baseline scenarios after 100 years.
+In the procedures in Section 5.4 these areas are together referred to as $A{WPS,i,t}$ and $A{BSL,i,t}$.

+Purpose of Data Calculation of baseline emissions

+Comments In Equations 1-3, 5, 15-18, the area for $A{BSL,i,t100}$ must be used